DaInfLoop/slack-osu-bot/README.md

 However, it is much easier to use ngrok during development to avoid having to change the URL back afterwards.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the GNU Affero General Public License v3.0.
 A copy of the license can be viewed at [LICENSE](/LICENSE).

+This repository was previously licensed under the MIT License.
+If you have a copy of the repository from before `07/12/2025` (dd/mm/yyyy) that still has the MIT License in the `LICENSE` file, your copy is under the MIT License.
+If you update your local copy to a version released after `07/12/2025`, you are subject to the limitations of the GNU Affero General Public License v3.0.